getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Numbers

 JavaScript has just one numeric type: `number`.
 This type includes both "integer" values and fractional decimal numbers.
-I say "integer" in quotes because it's long been a criticism of JS that there's not true integers, as there are in other languages.
+I say "integer" in quotes because it's long been a criticism of JS that there are not true integers, as there are in other languages.
 That may change at some point in the future, but for now, we just have `number`s for everything.

 So, in JS, an "integer" is just a value that has no fractional decimal value.
 That is, `42.0` is as much an "integer" as `42`.